gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-1-setting-up-the-environment/Creating A Personal Blog Part 1: Setting Up The Environment.md

 Why would you want to develop your own personal blog?
 Why would you want to have a personal blog anyway?
 You may wish so for many reasons.
 Sharing your ideas, and knowledge, poetry that you enjoy or write yourself, places you travel to, things you cook, and etc. Well I have to admit that there are ton of social media platforms, where you can do all of the above, and share it with your friends easily.
 However, having a personal blog is ...
-It is just personal.
+Well, it is just personal.

 Let me put it in this way.
 Using a social media platform is similar to living in a building with lots of apartments inside.